rtorstensen/587_Torstensen/README.md

 A buffer was created around the Green Line LRT with a 3km radius.
 OD Cost Matrix was conducted setting the Destinations as the Green Line LRT Stations and the Starting Points as each Community Centroid

+LICENSING
+Measuring Community Access to Light Rail Transit Stations: Green Line Impact © 1999 by Riley Torstensen is licensed under CC BY 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/